mrfatboy/homebridge-cmdtriggerswitch2/README.md

-# homebridge-cmdtriggerswitch
+# homebridge-cmdtriggerswitch2

 [![npm](https://img.shields.io/npm/v/homebridge-cmdtriggerswitch.svg)](https://www.npmjs.com/package/homebridge-cmdtriggerswitch)
 [![npm](https://img.shields.io/npm/dt/homebridge-cmdtriggerswitch.svg)](https://www.npmjs.com/package/homebridge-cmdtriggerswitch)

 A fake switch for Homebridge that triggers a CLI command when turned on or off.
+This is a fork of the CmdTriggerSwitch plugin.
+An Extra logging flag has been added to hide/minimize cmd logging.

 ## Installation

 1. Install Homebridge, see https://homebridge.io/.
-2. Install this plugin using: `npm install --save homebridge-cmdtriggerswitch@latest`.
+2. Install this plugin using: `npm install --save homebridge-cmdtriggerswitch2@latest`.
 3. Update your Homebridge `config.json` using the sample below.

 Example config.json with a stateful switch:
 ```
     "accessories": [
         {
-            "accessory": "CmdTriggerSwitch",
+            "accessory": "CmdTriggerSwitch2",
             "name": "Heating,
             "stateful": true,
+            "logCmd":true,
             "onCmd": "echo Heating ON",
             "offCmd": "echo Heating OFF"
         }